nitish-pardal/youtube-clone/README.md

 # youtube-clone
-this project uses html and css to copy the structure and working of youtube.com
+this project uses all html and css from basic to advance to copy the structure and working of youtube.com